Frequently Asked Questions

 In respect of a commercial-residential composite building, if there is no restriction in the “occupation permit” (OP) issued under the Buildings Ordinance (Cap.
 123) that each floor can only be used for commercial or non-commercial purpose, the usage of individual units on the same floor may be changed free between commercial and non-commercial purpose (i.e. commercial and non-commercial units are allowed to co-exist on the same floor).
 Since there is no definite demarcation between the commercial and non-commercial portions in this type of composite building, there is no central building services installation solely serving the commercial portions and thus energy audit is not mandatory for this type of composite building.
 The owner of a composite building should check up the OP to identify whether the composite building belongs to this type.
 In case of doubt, the owner may consult the Buildings Department about the conditions of the relevant OP. -

-6.Is energy audit still required for the commercial portions of composite buildings or commercial buildings with only minor central building services installations, such as only a few lighting and/or central air-conditioners/ventilation-fans at common lobbies, corridors, staircases and/or toilets etc. in a small shopping center of a commercial-residential composite building or in a small office building?
+5.Is energy audit still required for a building required mandatory energy audit but with only minor central building services installations, such as only a few lighting and/or central air-conditioners/ventilations at common lobbies, corridors, staircases and/or toilets etc. in a small shopping centre of a commercial-residential composite building or in a small office building?

 Pursuant to the latest edition of the Energy Audit Code, in the case of a composite building, the energy audit requirement should only be applicable to the central building services installation solely serving the commercial portions.
 Since there is no central building services installation solely serving the commercial portion in this case, the energy audit requirement does not apply to the commercial portion.